Network Security Solutions Which Every Modern Business Needs

 Key Benefits:

-- Detects advanced persistent threats (APTs)
+• Detects advanced persistent threats (APTs) that bypass firewalls

-- Provides forensic investigation capabilities
+• Provides forensic data for post-incident investigation

-- Enables rapid containment of security incidents
+• Enables faster containment of security incidents

 Best for: Medium to large businesses with complex network infrastructure